smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * Add area name to all exports
 * Convert map display SQL fetch to dynamic method 4 (i.e. works out the field names and datatypes automatically)
 * Use a different list of fields for risk analysis and disease mapping and make easy to configure

+#### 15th to 19th October

+* Install SQL Server and Postgres databases on WSRIF; install and configure RIF tomcat application; install UK and US data; test;